 Laura Dee (PI):

-I am an Assistant Professor in the EBIO department at CU Boulder.
+I am an Assistant Professor of Large-Scale Ecology in the Department of Ecology and Evolution (EBIO) at CU Boulder.
 Previously, I was an Assistant Professor of Conservation Science in the Department of Fisheries, Wildlife, and Conservation Biology and an Associate Fellow at the Institute on the Environment.
 I earned my Ph.D. in Ecology at the University of California, Santa Barbara (UCSB) in 2015, completing a concurrent M.A. in Economics, and hold a B.S. in marine biology from Brown University.
 My Ph.D. research, at the Bren School at UCSB, focused on the impacts of temperature variability and biodiversity on global fisheries yields and the extent to which managing for ecosystem services provides an economic incentive for conservation.
 As a post-doctoral associate at the University of Minnesota, I examined how climate change affects ecosystem services provided by boreal forests and management strategies to reduce those impacts in a project co-advised by Peter Reich and Steve Polasky.

 Aislyn Keyes is a PhD student in EBIO at CU Boulder interested in marine conservation and the interactions between human and natural systems.
 Her current research focuses on food webs and ecosystem services.
 Specifically, her project seeks to understand how species interactions in coastal food webs indirectly impact ecosystem services in the face of global change.
 Aislyn graduated from the University of Minnesota in 2017 with a BS in Sustainability, Spanish, and Marine biology.
 She hopes to work alongside coastal communities to create solutions that benefit people and the environment.
 Aislyn enjoys SCUBA diving, taking trips in her van, baking, and her bike.